devaloop-labs/devalang/docs/ROADMAP.md

 - ⏳ **WASM support**: Compile Devalang to WebAssembly for use in web applications.
 - ⏳ **Other statements**: Implement `if`, `else`, and other control structures.
 - ⏳ **Pattern and group statements**: Add support for `@pattern` and `@group` to organize code.
-- ⏳ **Watch mode**: Add a watch mode to automatically rebuild on file changes.
 - ⏳ **Functions**: Add support for defining and calling functions.
 - ⏳ **Audio engine**: Integrate the audio engine for sound playback.
 - ⏳ **Testing**: Expand test coverage for all features.